influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/aggregate/rate.md

 weight: 301
 ---

-The `aggregate.rate()` function returns the rate of change per windows of time.
+The `aggregate.rate()` function calculates the rate of change per windows of time.

 _**Function type:** Transformation_